rust-lang/rust/Configurations.md

 Format generated files.
 A file is considered generated if any of the first five lines contain a `@generated` comment marker.
+By default, generated files are reformatted, i. e. `@generated` marker is ignored.
+This option is currently ignored for stdin (`@generated` in stdin is ignored.)

 - **Default value**: `true`
 - **Possible values**: `true`, `false`